alexd-alves/vigilante/content/Logs/Session 5.md

 ### [Kevin's Laboratory](https://www.youtube.com/watch?v=FvTwxXTaISQ)

-[[Gal]] and [[Meldohr]] put on the overcoats and go into the airlock, leaving the rest of the [[index#Players|Party]] locked behind the first door.
+[[Gal]] and [[Meldohr]] put on the overcoats and go into the airlock, leaving the rest of the [[Characters/Players/index|Party]] locked behind the first door.
 Beyond the second door they find a lab.
 There is a creature within a cage that seems to shift locations within, and three elves that are hanging from the wall and being observed by two beige people.

 They also notice two artefacts within the room, a golden cloak that disappears when being looked at, and a bracelet that changes color.